microsoft/botframework-solutions/docs/_docs/skills/samples/calendar.md

   - *What's the duration of my 4 PM meeting?*
 - Time Remaining
   - *How long until my next meeting?*
-  - *How many days are there until Thanksgiving?*
+  - *How many minutes free do I have before next scheduled appointment?*

 **However**, if you wish to use the Skill directly without using a Virtual Assistant please use the following steps to manually configure Authentication for the Calendar Skill.
 This is **not** required when using the Skill with a Virtual Assistant.